 Rapadura is a brown sugar from Latin America that is not extensively processed.
-It is used in many traditional Brazilian dishes as well as in various other baked goods and sweets from Latin America.
-It goes by many different names including piloncillo and panela.
-You should be able to find it in a Latin grocery store but if you can’t or don’t have time to look for it, consider one of the rapadura substitutes below.
+It is used in many traditional Brazilian dishes and in various other baked goods and sweets from Latin America.
+It goes by many different names, including piloncillo and panela.
+You should be able to find it in a Latin grocery store, but if you can’t or don’t have time to look for it, consider one of the rapadura substitutes below.

 Your best bet: Muscovado or Demerara sugar